projectacrn/acrn-hypervisor/doc/getting-started/sample-app.rst

 1. Copy all the files generated on the development computer to the target system.
-This includes the sample application executable files, HMI_VM and RT_VM images, Debian packages for the Service VM and Hypervisor, launch scripts, and the iasl tool built following the Getting Started Guide.
+This includes the sample application executable files, HMI_VM and RT_VM images, Debian packages for the Service VM and Hypervisor, launch scripts.
 You can use ``scp`` to copy across the local network, or use a USB stick:

    Option 1: use ``scp`` to copy files over the local network